 6. Powers of trustees

-The trustees shall have the entire control and management of all real and personal property at any time vested in or acquired by them; and may set out roads, streets, and open spaces, and erect and maintain buildings upon and otherwise improve and land or other property as in their absolute discretion they may think fit, and may apply any trust funds in their hands to any such purposes.
+The trustees shall have the entire control and management of all real and personal property at any time vested in or acquired by them; and may set out roads, streets, and open spaces, and erect and maintain buildings upon and otherwise improve any land or other property as in their absolute discretion they may think fit, and may apply any trust funds in their hands to any such purposes.

 7. Power to lease and, with the approval of the Governor, to mortgage or exchange lands